 A healthy spine is the backbone of a healthy life.
 According to Harvard Men’s Health Watch, a fully functioning spine impacts flexibility and stability.
 When one part of the spine isn’t working properly, it impacts other aspects of physical health, sometimes causing headaches, fatigue, frequent illness and neck pain.
 The spine is the ultimate highway within the body; it communicates messages with transmission and reflex information to keep all the systems operating properly.
 When our spines are not working well, our body systems suffer the consequences.

 It may be surprising to discover that issues with the spine can sometimes go undetected.
 Inflammation is a symptom that can be misleading and may mimic other conditions.
+There are lots of natural supplements available from companies like Activated You that can help to alleviate the symptoms of inflammation.
 Spinal issues from chronic health problems (such as fibromyalgia) may mask spinal symptoms, preventing assessment and treatment.

 Posture and core strength are key factors in spine health and maintenance.
 Exercise routines should be geared toward overall body wellness and take existing health issues into consideration.
 Seniors with osteoporosis or arthritis should strive for low-impact workouts that build overall health, including flexibility and balance.
 For seniors or people who need to exercise indoors, walking in a mall or museum is a good option.
 For greater flexibility, core strength and treatment of back pain, a stretching routine and low impact workout such as Pilates may be helpful to improve range of motion and circulation.
 Activities such as swimming promote full-body movement and cardiovascular health while being gentle on the joints.